liamfitzmaurice10/sqrt-diffusion-schemes/README.md

-These four schemes were selected for comparison for three distinct reasons: the reflected scheme as a natural way of enforcing positivity by construction; the absolute and truncated schemes because they are known to converge strongly to the true CIR solution as $h \to 0$ (Dereich, Neuenkirch & Szpruch, 2012, and related work); and the Lamperti scheme because it is drift-implicit and attains strong order 1 under the Feller condition, making its behaviour once that condition fails particularly interesting.
+These four schemes were selected for comparison for three distinct reasons: the reflected scheme as a natural way of enforcing positivity by construction; the absolute and truncated schemes because they are known to converge strongly to the true CIR solution as $h \to 0$; and the Lamperti scheme because it is drift-implicit and attains strong order 1 under the Feller condition, making its behaviour once that condition fails particularly interesting.

 Write $h$ for the stepsize and $\Delta B_{n+1}$ for the Brownian increment.